The Senate will soon begin confirmation hearings for president Trump's nominee Brett Kavanaugh.

-We would like to think of the Supreme Court as apart from the more corruptive elements of politics.
-But if you still think that way, you are indeed naïve.
+We like to think that the Supreme Court is stands far apart from the more corruptive elements of politics.

-Senator Sheldon Whitehouse (D-RI) noted during the Gorsuch hearings that conservative entities spent more than $7 million to sink Obama’s nomination of Merrick Garland and $10 million to promote Gorsuch.
+During the Gorsuch hearings, Sen. Sheldon Whitehouse (D-RI) noted that Republican and their allies spent more than $7 million to frustrate president Obama’s nomination of Merrick Garland and $10 million to promote Gorsuch.

-“I’m trying to figure out what they see in you that makes that $17 million worth their spending,” said the Senator.
+“I’m trying to figure out what they see in you that makes that $17 million worth their spending," asked Whitehouse.

-The bottom line of course is that, no matter what lower courts decide, well-financed appellants can keep at it right up to creation of the more sympathetic Supreme Court now under “construction” by Trump and Company.
+The bottom line is that no matter what lower courts decide, well-financed appellants can keep going at it right up to a more sympathetic Supreme Court now under “construction” by Trump and company.

 Joseph J. Honick is an international consultant to business and government and writes for many publications.
 He can be reached at email@example.com